CiscoDevNet/intersight-powershell/docs/Initialize-IntersightApplianceBackupPolicy.md

 ```

 ### -RemotePath
-File server directory to copy the file.
+File server directory or share name to copy the file.

 ```yaml
 Type: string